ApolloTang/react-knowledge-update-2023/src/react-strict-mode/react-strict-mode--double-rendering/1-double-rendering--demo/README.md

 **Observation:**

-All effects in a component  will run twice when the component remount.
+- All effects in a component  will execute twice when the component remount.

+- The clean up of effects of second execution occurs after remount.
-Double rerendering does not happen when the component rerender (due to internal state change, i.e., `useState` is called).
+- This double execution does not happen when the component internal state change  (i.e., `useState` is called).